The Best Places to see Sunflower Fields in Maryland and Northern Virginia

 2. Gold Petal Farms- The Best Sunflower Mazes in Southern Maryland

 This is a new addition to the best sunflower fields in Maryland list.. and why?
 Because who would have thought that Southern Maryland would be home to the most amazing (see the pun there) Sunflower Mazes in Maryland?
 Not only that?
 They actually hold two distinct sunflower mazes!

 We visited last year and I was super impressed.
 You can pick the easy maze (which I did because it was topping 100 degrees outside and my 5 year old was not happy about that) or a more challenging maze.

 Just like with corn mazes in the fall, the farmers at Gold Petal Farms take great care to choose the coolest designs.
-In 2019 the design for their first sunflower maze is actually inspired by Van Gogh himself!
-That is just awesome.. art and sunflower?
+In 2020 the design for their first sunflower maze design is in honor of healthcare working heroes who have gone above and beyond during the pandemic.
 Wow.

 Don’t worry about the bees or the sun too much.
 You can apply bug spray in the barn before heading out and there is a shaded seating area halfway through the maze.
 Still– bring plenty of water, wear hats, and apply that sunscreen.

 After you finish enjoy a snack in the shade and play a game of corn hole.
 This is great family fun and totally worth the drive from other parts of Maryland.

 - The two sunflower mazes are staggered in order to extend the sunflower happiness over more of the summer.
 The first maze opens in late June and the second maze typically opens about a month later.

 - The Morganza Maze is the first maze to open in 2020 and will be open Tuesday-Sunday 10am-830pm.